digitallawyer/openlegaldictionary/_definitions/trajectitius.md

 ---
 title: Trajectitius
 permalink: "/definitions/trajectitius.html"
-body: Lat In the civU law.
+body: Lat in the civU law.
 Sent across the sea
 published_at: '2018-07-07'
 layout: post
 ---